Showing posts with label Well of Misery (துன்பக்கேணி) by Puthumai Pithan. Show all posts

 Till she started her journey, the question of how to meet Vellachi did not trouble her.
 But on the way, that question was bugging her mind.
 How to meet my child?’

-Once she crossed the village, Marithi hugged the bundle, walked fast.
-On her way, she kept on dreaming about each minute on how much tall she might be and how sweet her speech would be.
+Once she crossed the village, Marithi hugged the bundle and walked fast.
+On her way, she kept on dreaming about each minute about how tall she might be and how sweet her speech would be.

 9

-When Maruthi entered Vasavanpatti, it might be 11’O clock in the noon.
+When Maruthi entered Vasavanpatti, it might have been 11 o'clock in the noon.
 She walked along the path outside the village where human activity was bare minimum.
 It must be her good time.
 Not even a single known person came in front of her.

 She reached Vellaiyan’s house.
-There was no much of outcaste peoples’ movement there.
-Were they Jamindars to sit at their house during day time?
+There was not much of an outcast people's movement there.
+Were they Jamindars to sit at their house during daytime?
 Were they?
-Or else didn’t they have stomach?
+Or else, didn't they have a stomach?
 Did they?

 A dog was barking outside.

 Maruthi’s blood started boiling.
 She went inside forcefully.
-She scooped up the child, which was beaten, in her hands, and gave a tight slap on the cheek of the lady who was beating the child.
+She scooped up the child, who was beaten, in her hands and gave a tight slap on the cheek to the lady who was beating the child.

-Does anyone keep quite if an unknown person enters the house unexpectedly and started beating a person?
+Does anyone keep quiet if an unknown person enters the house unexpectedly and starts beating a person?

 The fight started with all its beauty.
 They beat each other one after the other.
 Maruthi started bleeding in her chest and face.